What to Expect

 Gathering, Word, Prayer, Meal, Sending

-We gather.
-We encounter God’s word.
+We gather with song and prayer.
+We encounter God’s word through Scripture and sermon.
 We pray together for each other and the world that God loves.
-We share a meal at the Lord’s table.
+We share the meal of Holy Communion.
 Through God’s word, water, bread, and prayer, we are nurtured and sustained in faith and then, we are sent out into the world to love and serve in witness to God’s love and salvation in Christ.

 We celebrate Holy Communion every week, and trust that Jesus truly meets us in the sharing of bread and wine.
 All are welcome to share in this meal, where Jesus Christ comes with forgiveness, life, and salvation.
 We serve real bread and wine.
 Allergen-free bread and grape juice are also available.